settlers of the Nambour area

 "We slept during the night between Gympie and Brisbane at a place called Cobb's Camp, at which the pleasant manners of the pretty German hostess almost atoned for the miraculous profusion of fleas.
 I here pronounce my opinion that the man who drove me from Cobb's Camp to Brisbane was the best driver of four horses I ever saw.
 Had he been a little less uncouth in his manners, I should have told him [so]."

-The first settler in the Petrie's Creek area was 34-year-old Matthew Carroll, who selected 160 acres of land fronting the Gympie Road and bounded by the road to Bli Bli and Petrie's Creek on 31st January 1870.
+The first settler in the Petrie's Creek area was 34-year-old Mathew Carroll, who selected 160 acres of land fronting the Gympie Road and bounded by the road to Bli Bli and Petrie's Creek on 31st January 1870.
 After pitching his tent on land now used by the Nambour Bowling Club, he built a slab house on top of the hill that now forms part of the Nambour Showgrounds, that became known as Carroll's Hill.

-Matthew Carroll in 1900, aged 64 years, and his wife Ellen.
+Mathew Carroll in 1900, aged 64 years, and his wife Ellen.
 Photographs courtesy Sunshine Coast Libraries

 The first settlers at Petrie's Creek